mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 Run-time
 ~~~~~~~~

-A typical run of the re-sampling method with 10,000 samples will take
+A typical run of the resampling method with 10,000 samples will take
 around 45 minutes (with the histogram option ON).
 Using the *adaptive
 resampling* option (-a), the run-time is reduced to around 10 minutes.